Reading Time: 3 Min

 If for whatever reason you do need more than $87,900 per year, the very next dollar would then be taxed at the marginal rate of 15%.
 Not bad if you can keep the amount close to that threshold.

 For most of us office cogs, our cap gains have always been taxed at 15%.
 Look at that chart again: anything between $75,300 of household income to $466,950 (excluding deductions) will be taxed at a 15% capital gains tax rate.
 It would be surprising if we hadn’t built in 15% taxes into our projections.

 But good news – your nest egg needs are actually 15% larger than you actually need.
-That’s probably several hundred thousand dollars less you have to stash away.
+That’s probably several hundred thousand dollars less you have to stash away for federal income tax.
 That’s probably years of additional freedom you get back!
 Not bad for 3 minutes of reading.